Merchandising

 Golden Triangle

-If you want to identify the most popular product in your store, make an ABC analysis by product category.
+To identify the most popular product in your store, make an ABC analysis by product category.
 Next, place the top-selling item in different corners (of the triangle) on the trading floor, and do not forget to place the complimentary item near the main one for cross-selling.

 Follow the rules of product compatibility when laying out goods.
 For example, fish and meat products cannot be placed in the same refrigerated case.
 And, of course, each product group must be assigned a placement area on the trading floor.